auchenberg/kenneth-io/posts/2024-04-18-the-rise-of-ai-first-developer-experience.md

 I regularly share thoughts and perspectives on developer experience and developer platforms, so follow me at [@auchenberg](https://twitter.com/auchenberg).

+If you are working on something in this space, I want to talk with you.
+I'd love to riff about the future, and if you are lookling for funding; I'm actively to fund early AI-first DX companies via [developers.vc](http://developers.vc).

 Best, Kenneth

 ## Questions I've started to ask myself

+(in no particular order)

 - Can traditionally expensive and bespoke code examples and demos now be generated by AIs?
 - In a world where it's almost free to generate code examples, what more does this enable?